Health insurance quotes, call 0800779955

 |£369||£69||80 activity points per month for 24 months||£7.50||£180 (0% APR, variable Direct Debit for 24 months)||£120|

-Details correct as of November 2016.
-View the full terms and conditions.
+Details correct as of February 2017.
+View the list of eligible models and full terms and conditions.

-To get an Apple Watch through Vitality, you need to be on one of the following plans; a VitalityHealth Personal Healthare plan, VitalityHealth Business or Corporate Healthcare plan with Vitality Plus or a VitalityLife plan with Vitality Plus or Optimser.
+To get an Apple Watch through Vitality, you need to be on one of the following plans; a VitalityHealth Personal Healthare plan, VitalityHealth Business or Corporate Healthcare plan with Vitality Plus or a VitalityLife plan with Vitality Plus, Wellness Optimiser or Vitality Optimser.